tillitis/dev-tillitis/hugo/content/intro/_index.md

 - No persistent storage.

-The unique feature of the TKey is that it measures the TKey program when it is being loaded onto the device.
+The unique feature of the TKey is that it measures the TKey program before starting it.
 The measurement (a hash digest using BLAKE2s), combined with a Unique Device Secret (UDS) is used to derive a base secret we call Compound Device Identifier (CDI) for the TKey program.

-The consequence of this is that if the TKey program is altered, the CDI will also change.
-Conversely, if the keys derived from the CDI are the same as the last time the TKey program was loaded onto the same device, the program can be trusted not to have been altered.
+This means that if the TKey program is altered, the CDI will also change.
+If the keys derived from the CDI are the same as the last time the TKey program was loaded onto the same device, the program can be trusted not to have been altered.

 The UDS is unique per device.
 The same program uploaded to another TKey device will result in a different CDI.